chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 Derjaguin-Muller-Toporov force model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Derjaguin-Muller-Toporov (DMT) model describes attractive forces due to van der Waals effects.
 This model is more suitable for particles with smaller diameter, lower surface energy and higher Young's modulus.
-In lethe, the DMT model is implemented using the Maugis approximation which simply adds an adhesion term :math:`\mathbf{F_{ad}^{DMT}}` to the normal force calculation. `[8] <https://doi.org/10.1016/j.prostr.2018.11.106.>`_
+In Lethe, the DMT model is implemented using the Maugis approximation which simply adds an adhesion term :math:`\mathbf{F_{ad}^{DMT}}` to the normal force calculation `[8] <https://doi.org/10.1016/j.prostr.2018.11.106.>`_.

 .. math::
     \mathbf{F_{ad}^{DMT}} = -2\pi\gamma_{e}R_{e}^{2} \mathbf{n}_{ij}